-- Other Postemployment Benefits (OPEB) liability increased \$2.8 million.
-This represents the unfunded liability the University is not currently required to pay.
-The additional liability was raised again in FY2016 and FY 2015 after being significantly less for FY 2014 and FY 2013 than in previous years.
-This was due to changes in the discount rate and other factors used in the actuarial study that the West Virginia Public Employees Insurance Agency (PEIA) uses to determine the Annual Required Contribution (ARC).
-In FY 2016 the ARC was \$266 per policy per month, in FY 2015 the ARC was \$225, in FY 2014 the ARC was \$94, in FY 2013 the ARC was \$79, and in FY 2012 the ARC was \$794.
-See Notes 2 and 11 for more information on OPEB. - Other noncurrent liabilities increased \$0.2 million due to an increase in the BRIM escrow liability of \$0.4 million and a decrease in the liability for stadium renovation projects of \$0.2 million. - Accounts payable decreased \$5.1 million primarily due to the construction projects in previous years being completed before year end. - Accrued interest and unearned revenue, decreased a total of \$0.3 million, offset by increases in compensated absences \$0.3 million. - Accrued liabilities increased \$0.9 million.
-Liabilities for the University increased \$0.5 million primarily due to payroll liabilities for 9 month faculty paid over 12 months and liabilities for MURC increased \$0.4 million - The accrued service concession liability decreased \$0.1 million.
-This liability is for insurance and maintenance related to the service concession arrangement mentioned below in the Deferred Inflows section. - The net pension liability decreased \$0.2 million.
+- Other noncurrent liabilities decreased \$0.4 million due to a decrease in the BRIM escrow liability of \$0.1 million, a decrease in the liability for stadium renovation projects of \$0.2 million and a decrease at MURC of \$0.1 million. - Accounts payable increased \$1.8 million primarily due to new renovation projects started in FY 2017. - Unearned revenue and compensated absences, decreased a total of \$0.9 million.
+The decrease for the University was \$0.5 million with a \$0.4 million decrease for MURC. - Accrued liabilities increased \$1.2 million.
+Liabilities for the University increased \$0.7 million and liabilities for MURC increased \$0.5 million.
+The increase for the University was primarily due to the new retirement incentive offered to employees 65 years of age or over.
+The liability at June 30, 2017 for employees that had accepted the retirement incentive but had not yet retired was approximately \$720,000. - The accrued service concession liability decreased \$0.1 million.
+This liability is for insurance and maintenance related to the service concession arrangement mentioned below in the Deferred Inflows section. - The net pension liability increased \$0.8 million.
 This liability reflects the University's portion of the Teachers Retirement System liability as a result of implementing GASB 68 in FY 2015 (Notes 2 and 14).